saeidrazavi/Linear-regression-Boston-House-Dataset/README.md

 ## Add square and power of three of each feature to data set and use  gradient descent form of linear regression

+Polynomial feature transformation, extends the linear model by adding extra predictors, obtained by raising each of the original predictors to a power.
+For example, a cubic regression uses three variables, $X$, $X^{2}$, and $X^{3}$, as predictors.
+This approach provides a simple way to provide a non-linear fit to data. as we can see above, error of cubic regression is less than linear regression .